Mexico’s Legal System

 There are some big differences in the legal system in Mexico, so you should know the basics.

-One of the biggest things to understand about Mexican law compared to the United States is that the U.S. is based on common-law and Mexico is based on Civil Law.
+One of the biggest things to understand about Mexican law compared to the United States is that the U.S. is based on common law and Mexico is based on Civil Law.
 Civil law is based on the creation of codes (laws) by legal scholars, and judges and lawyers look to these scholars as the authority on said laws.
-In Mexico, only legislature can create new laws.
+In Mexico, only the legislature can create new laws.